 Capital Gain Transactions Tax Credit (code 04)

-A qualified taxpayer may claim a non-refundable credit for the short-term and long-term capital gain on a transaction if:
+You may claim a credit for the short-term and long-term capital gain on a transaction if:

-- At least 70 percent of the gross proceeds from the capital gain transaction are used to purchase qualifying stock in a Utah small business corporation within 12 months from when the capital gain transaction occurs; and
+- at least 70 percent of the gross proceeds of the transaction are used to buy stock in a qualified Utah small business corporation within 12 months from when the capital gain transaction occurred; and

-- Prior to the purchase of the qualifying stock, the taxpayer did not have an ownership interest in the Utah small business corporation that issued the stock.
+- you did not have an ownership interest in the qualified Utah small business corporation at the time of investment.

 Capital gain transaction is a transaction that results in a short-term or long-term capital gain (See IRC 1222).

 Qualifying stock is either common or preferred stock originally issued by the Utah small business corporation for money or other property (except stock or securities) on or after January 1, 2008 to an individual, estate, trust, or partnership.
 (See UC §59-10-1022(1)(d)).